Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Stochastic quantization

 In Eq.~(\ref{eq:Einstein-Hilbert}) $R$ is the Ricci curvature scalar, the symbol $g$ on the right-hand side denotes the determinant of the metric tensor, $g=\text{det}(g_{\mu\nu})$, $\kappa = 8 \pi G/c^4$ is the Einstein gravitational constant and $\xi_{\mu\nu}(x,\tau)$ is a \emph{white} noise:

-The symbol $G_{\mu\nu,\alpha\beta}(x,y,\tau)$ denotes a bitensor density originally introduced by DeWitt~\cite{DW79} for the purpose of simplifying the functional measure of the gravity path integral.
+The symbol $G_{\mu\nu,\alpha\beta}(x,y,\tau)$ denotes the \ggcol{DeWitt supermetric in four-dimensional space-time, introduced in~\cite{DW79} with the purpose to define an invariant measure for the path-integral approach to quantum gravity}.
 Its dependence on $\tau$ comes from the fact that $G_{\mu\nu,\alpha\beta}(x,y,\tau)$ is, as we are going to see, a function of $g_{\mu\nu}(x,\tau)$.
 By using the natural units $\hbar = c = 1$ and choosing the convention according to which the metric tensor $g_{\mu\nu}$ is dimensionless we have that in Eq.~(\ref{eq:Einstein-Hilbert}) the Einstein gravitational constant has the dimensions of a length squared, $[\kappa]=L^2$, while the Ricci curvature scalar has the dimensions of an inverse length squared, $[R] = L^{-2}$.
 The main result of~\cite{R86} is the perturbative evaluation of metric field correlation amplitude in the $\tau\rightarrow\infty$ limit:

 where the amplitude on the left hand side of Eq.~(\ref{eq:amplitude}) is computed averaging over the time-dependent probability distribution of the metric field obtained by solving the Fokker-Planck equation associated to Eq.~(\ref{eq:Lang}).
 Not surprisingly an exact solution of this Fokker-Planck equation is out of reach and the results are only perturbative~\cite{R86}.
 The problem of non-renormalizability is also not cured, since $g_{\mu\nu}$ is allowed to fluctuate at all scales.
 For gravity the only true advantage of stochastic quantization is to remove the need of gauge fixing procedures~\cite{PW81}: gauge orbits are naturally explored by the dynamics, the latter still yielding the euclidean path-integral measure in the $\tau\rightarrow\infty$ limit.
 The good term of comparison to understand why stochastic quantization removes the problem of gauge fixing is to consider the overdamped Langevin dynamics of a colloidal particle confined by a potential $U(x)$: